Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Extension to the stochastic case: correlating the noise by QMC

-Indeed, one can apply here the geminal embedding scheme\cite{Sorella2015} to obtain $N_\mathrm{hyb} < N_\mathrm{basis}$ geminal embedding orbitals (GEOs), to reduce the total number of parameters, that is almost proportional to the computational cost dedicated to the optimization of the wave function.
+Indeed, one can apply here the geminal embedding scheme\cite{Sorella2015} to obtain $N_\mathrm{hyb} < N_\mathrm{basis}$ geminal embedding orbitals (GEOs), to reduce the total number of parameters, that is almost proportional to the computational cost spent for the optimization of the wave function.
 Here, we use the 8O 2H hybrid basis set which has been proven to be the best compromise between accuracy and computational cost, due to a limited number (571) parameters describing the determinantal part of the wave function\cite{Dagrada2014}.
 This point is very important, because in the present optimization methods\cite{Sorella2001,Casula2004,Umrigar2007}, the matrices involved in the iterative procedure have linear dimension equal to the number $p$ of parameters involved.
 The number of QMC sampling used to characterize stochastically a $p\times p$ matrix should be much larger than $p$, otherwise the matrix is biased if not rank deficient, and the QMC optimization methods no longer work.
 Thus, it is clear that the reduction of the number of parameters is very much needed at present, because it is basically proportional to the computational cost of QMC optimization.

-In this paper we use the optimal wave function devised by Dagrada \emph{et al.} for the same system at zero temperature; all the technical details concerning the variational wave function can be found in Ref.~\onlinecite{Dagrada2014}.
+In this paper we use the optimal wave function devised by Dagrada \emph{et al.} for the same system at zero temperature; further technical details concerning the variational wave function can be found in Ref.~\onlinecite{Dagrada2014}.

 During the dynamics, the GTO exponents in both the Jastrow and the AGP part of the wave function are kept frozen to make the simulation stable.
 At each new ionic configuration, the wave function must be reoptimized.
 This is done by means of the Stochastic Reconfiguration (SR)\cite{Sorella2001,Casula2004}, or the optimization method with Hessian acceleration (SRH)\cite{Umrigar2007}.
 As the ionic positions are smoothly connected to those of the previous MD time step, also the wave function parameters will evolve continuously.
 After each nuclear iteration, the wave function is optimized by few (five in our simulations of the Zundel ion) SR or SRH steps on the electronic parameters to ensure that the system is close enough to the BO surface, before continuing the propagation of the ion dynamics.
 Due to the continuity of the nuclear trajectories, the number of SR steps is significantly smaller than the one required for a wave function optimization from scratch.